grantfuhr/norm-ai-takehome-fullstack/notes.md

 actual returned citations.
 Right now they say source 'Unknown'.
 I need them to return the actual subsection.
+Got the right subsections, but its not _super_ clean
+I get the right results, but the result headings aren't taking into account

-Got the right subsections, but its not _super_ clean Trying a heirarchical node arrangement if time, not sure how that performs in Qdrant
+Trying a heirarchical node arrangement if time, not sure how that performs in Qdrant

 ## Running Locally
+Install uv and run `uv sync` to download all deps and set up a virtual environment

 Testing
 ```